 34. Make Your Own Hair Mask

 Hair masks can easily cost more than $50.
-Gina Layland of Spa Pechanga at Pechanga Resort & Casino, however, knows a hair moisturizing treatment that you can do at home.
+Gina Layland, spa manager at Harrah’s Resort Southern California, however, knows a hair moisturizing treatment that you can do at home.

 These are the steps: